DaeheeCodes/Star-Wars-inspirations/README.md

 Application uses common naming convention to conform to the accessibility features of the iOS.

-Each units of the functions is also tested at each phase of the process.

 The following is a breakdown of the project.